 Graduate Assistantships

 Graduate Teaching Assistantships and Graduate Research Assistantships are two typical types of assistantships offered by numerous universities.
-An assistantship provides students with a stipend, which can help cover some of the costs of education.
+An assistantship provides students with a stipend, which can help cover some education costs.

 Student Loans

-Students can qualify for federal loans, bank loans, and private loans, all of which need interest payments.
+Students can qualify for federal, bank, and private loans, all needing interest payments.
 However, it should be noted that late or deferred payments will almost certainly result in higher student debt.

 FAFSA